 In 2013 James Kim won the Boys Doubles Plate for Counties Manukau under 17's, was in the Doubles finals and Boys quarter-finals of the North Island under 17's, the Boys Doubles semi-finals of the National under 17's, the under 17's Boys Doubles College Rifles Club champ and the under 19 Single Classis Plate winner.
 In 2015 Andrew Rouse has continued playing the sport outside of the school competition and these are his recent successes: Oceania Junior Championships, SkyCity New Zealand Open, Waikato International, Auckland International, North Harbour Open, Waitakere Under 19, National Team Championships and, later in 2015, the Korean Junior Championships.
 He has shown particular prowess as a singles player.

 Sacred Heart B and C teams participate in the East Auckland competition held on Wednesday afternoons during Terms 2 and 3.
 The Premier team competes in the Friday A competition.
 In 2013 Sacred Heart Premier team won the A grade competition and through the sponsorship of Rouse Construction the team attended the NZ Secondary Schools Championships held in Auckland.
 In 2014 one of our Badminton teams won the B East Auckland competition.

-The Sacred Heart College Badminton Trophy for the Most Promising Player was awarded to Eugene Odiaz in 2016.
+The Sacred Heart College Badminton Trophy for the Most Promising Player was awarded to Chenjanfang Wang in 2017.